linslin/pagingSlider/README.md

 I have written an extension.
 This extension allows the page slider to control several pages away, retrieve individual pages and sliden from one side to another.

+## Features

+- slide to pages with touch swipes
+- auto switch to pages by clicking menu item
+- call pages directly
+- animated mobile pagebrowser
+- integrated touch events with quoJS
+- (soon) multi sliders on one page support

 ![ScreenShot](https://raw2.github.com/linslin/pagingSlider/master/art/screen3.png)

 ## Useage